yammer/tenacity/README.md

 What is it?
 -----------

 Tenacity is a Dropwizard module that incorporates Hystrix.
 Hystrix is a resiliency library from Netflix.
-It's goals are to:
+Hystrix goals are to:

 1. Stop cascading failures.
 2. Fail-fast and rapidly recover.
 3. Reduce mean-time-to-discovery (with dashboards)
 4. Reduce mean-time-to-recovery (with dynamic configuration)

+Tenacity aids at making Hystrix dropwizard-friendly and constructing an ecosystem for developers to quickly leverage the benefits of Hystrix.

+1. Bundles setup necessary property strategies, metrics, dynamic configuration, and some resource endpoints (e.g. for dashboards).
+2. Dropwizard-configuration style (YAML) for dependencies.
+3. Building blocks to inject different configuration dependencies into your dependency wrappers (`TenacityCommand<ReturnType>`).
+4. Ability to unit test Hystrix.
+We have tried to mitigate a lot of the problems because Hystrix relies heavily on static state.

 Modules
 -------